History of Copenhagen

 During 1658-59 it withstood a severe siege by the Swedes under Charles X and successfully repelled a major assault.
 In 1728 and again in 1795, the city was ravaged by large fires, which destroyed most of the medieval part of town.
 In 1801, a British fleet under Admiral Parker fought a major battle, the Battle of Copenhagen, with the Danish navy in Copenhagen harbour.
-It was during this battle Lord Nelson "put the telescope to the blind eye" in order not to see Admiral Parker's signal to cease fire.
-When a British expeditionary force bombarded Copenhagen in 1807 in order to take control of the Danish navy, thus denying it to nascent French plans to invade Britain, the city suffered great damage and hundreds of people were killed.
-The main reason for the extensive devastation was that Copenhagen relied on an old defence line rendered virtually useless by the long ranged bombard ships and mortar batteries employed by the British.
+The British fleet defeated the Danes, which subsequently left the Second League of Armed Neutrality.
+In 1807, another British force bombarded Copenhagen in order to take control of the Danish navy, thus denying it to nascent French plans to invade Britain.
+The city suffered great damage during the bombardment, and hundreds of its residents were killed or injured.
+The Danes were unable to put up an effective defence as Copenhagen relied on an old defence line rendered virtually useless by the long ranged bombard ships and mortar batteries employed by the British.
 But not until the 1850s were the ramparts of the city opened to allow new housing to be built around the lakes which bordered the old defence system to the west.
 This dramatic increase of space was long overdue, not only because the old ramparts were out of date as a defence system, but also because of bad sanitation in the old city.
 Before this relaxation, the historic centre of Copenhagen was inhabited by approximately 125,000 people, peaking in the census of 1870 (140,000); today the figure is around 25,000.
 In 1901, Copenhagen expanded further, incorporating communities with 40,000 people, and in the process making Frederiksberg an enclave within Copenhagen.

 Since the summer 2000, the cities of Copenhagen and Malmö have been connected by a toll bridge/tunnel (Øresund Bridge) for both rail and road traffic.
 As a result, Copenhagen has become the centre of a larger metropolitan area which spans both nations.
-The construction of the bridge has effected many changes to the public transportation system and the extensive redevelopment of Amager, south of the main city.
+The construction of the bridge has affected many changes to the public transportation system and the extensive redevelopment of Amager, south of the main city.